If you've been mis-sold an energy contract or left majorly out of pocket due to an incorrect energy bill, you may be able to get £100s back.

 You could also get compensation on top of missed savings.
 The average payout is £135 if successful, but up to £10,000 can be awarded by the independent Energy Ombudsman.

-British Gas will now pay £570,000 in total to 4,300 mis-sold customers.
+British Gas recently announced it will pay £570,000 in total to 4,300 customers who were mis-sold tariffs between February 2011 and March 2013.
 It has also made available an extra £430,000 for the British Gas Energy Trust.
 The trust gives grants to applicants to help pay utility bills.
-See were you mis-sold to by British Gas?

 First, complain to your supplier.
 If you don't get any joy after eight weeks, take your complaint to the Ombudsman.
 Below are a few success stories (the second is from a member of the MSE team).